sergtk/smart_hasher/README.md

 ## Some features supported

 * Show speed for overall file and current speed.
 This is especially useful on non-robust connection.
-* Retry on error.
+* Retry on data read error.
 * Skip files for which hashes already calculated.
 This is convenient when process is interrupted and resumed later.
-* Multiple files.
+* Multiple files on inputs, either by file names or folders with file masks allowed.
 * Many popular hash algorithms.
 * Save hashes for many input files in one output file or for one output file per input file.
+* Output is sorted by file names.
+This is convenient to compare files with hashes, and operation system file order does not influence on such comparison.